darioizzo/dcgp/README.md

 ## Compiling the source code or using the header only library
 ### Dependencies
-Several and tested dependencies are necessary to successfully compile d-CGP
+Several dependencies are necessary to successfully compile d-CGP
  * Audi, headers only library - (git clone https://github.com/darioizzo/audi.git)
  * Piranha, headers only library - (git clone https://github.com/bluescarni/piranha.git)
  * Boost, headers only